thoughtbot/paperclip/README.md

 "styles" are actually "thumbnails".
 However, you can do much more than just thumbnail images.
 By defining a subclass of Paperclip::Processor, you can perform any processing you want on the files that are attached.
-Any file in your Rails app's lib/paperclip\_processors directory is automatically loaded by paperclip, allowing you to easily define custom processors.
+Any file in your Rails app's `lib/paperclip` and `lib/paperclip_processors` directories is automatically loaded by paperclip, allowing you to easily define custom processors.
 You can specify a processor with the :processors option to `has_attached_file`:

 ```ruby
 has_attached_file :scan, :styles => { :text => { :quality => :better } },